A Single Player Settings Guide for the Wings of Fury v0.7 update.

 An amount of time, in seconds, required for the penalty to reset for SQUAD spawn option.

-The initial wait time it takes, in seconds, to spawn use the COMMIT SUICIDE option in the game menu.
+The initial wait time it takes, in seconds, to use the COMMIT SUICIDE option in the game menu.

-A cooldown time, in seconds, penalty applied to use the COMMIT SUICIDE option in the game menu.
+A cooldown time penalty, in seconds, applied to use the COMMIT SUICIDE option in the game menu.

 An amount of time, in seconds, required for the penalty to reset for the COMMIT SUICIDE option in the game menu.